t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 ## Inferring errors

-By default, `create-t3-app` sets up an [error formatter](https://trpc.io/docs/error-formatting) that let's you infer your Zod Errors if you get validation errors on the backend.
+By default, `create-t3-app` sets up an [error formatter](https://trpc.io/docs/error-formatting) that lets you infer your Zod Errors if you get validation errors on the backend.

 Example usage: